 The green-light zone—when teens get to make decisions on their own, without you—should expand gradually as teens demonstrate good judgment.
 During this process of growth, though, parents still set the parameters.

 When your teen does something without your permission, it can be a rude awakening for you as a parent.
-But it’s a normal developmental step, and it shows that you’re raising who you’re supposed to be raising—an independent child on the way to adulthood.
+But it’s a normal developmental step, and it shows that you’re raising an independent child on the way to adulthood.